StackVista/stackstate-docs/develop/developer-guides/custom-functions/mapping-functions.md

 To add a custom component or relation mapping function:

-1. In the StackState UI go to the settings page for the type of mapping function you would like to add:
+1. In the Rancher Observability UI go to the settings page for the type of mapping function you would like to add:
    * For component mapping functions, go to: **Settings** > **Topology Synchronization** > **Component Mapping Functions**
    * For relation mapping functions, go to: **Settings** > **Topology Synchronization** > **Relation Mapping Functions**
 2. Click **ADD COMPONENT MAPPING FUNCTION** or **ADD RELATION MAPPING FUNCTION**.